fommil/fpmortals/manuscript/complete.md

 we get *ambiguous reference* errors.
 This is the same problem as Java's static methods vs class methods.

-W> If you like to put methods on a `trait`, requiring users to mix your W> traits into their `classes` or `objects` with the *cake pattern*, W> please get out of this nasty habit: you're leaking internal W> implementation detail to public APIs, bloating your bytecode, and W> creating a lot of noise for IDE autocompleters.
+W> The sort of developer who puts methods on a `trait`, requiring users to mix it W> with the *cake pattern*, is going straight to hell.
+It leaks internal W> implementation detail to public APIs, bloats bytecode, makes binary W> compatibility basically impossible, and confuses IDE autocompleters.

 With the `implicit class` language feature (also known as *extension methodology* or *syntax*), and a little boilerplate, we can get the